nlenno1/find-my-meal-ms2/README.md

 ![Website Structure Flow Diagram](assets/readme-assets/findmymeal-website-structure-diagram.png)

 - From index.html you can select which recipe finder service you want and you can transition from one service to another.
-- Once you make a search using a service the "Search Results" will display on the page that is currently viewed.
-If you perform another search then these results will be replaces by the new ones.
+- Once the user makes a search using a service the "Search Results" will display on the page that is currently viewed.
+If the user performs another search then these results will be replaced by the new ones.
 - When a Search result is selected, recipe-display.html will be called and loaded with the requested information.
-- If the user tries to move horizontally on the graph after displaying "Search Results" or loading recipe-display.html then they will lose all retrieved data from the API.
+- If the user tries to move horizontally on the hierarchy tree after displaying "Search Results" or loading recipe-display.html then they will lose all retrieved data from the API.

 [Back to Top](#find-my-meal)